loreanvictor/minicomp/README.md

 </say-hi>
 ```

-[On browsers supporting feature](https://caniuse.com/?search=declarative%20shadow%20dom), the content is displayed as the HTML is received.
-When the scripts execute and the component is defined, the content is either re-rendered or rehydrated (using existing DOM, only connecting refs and listeners), based on what the component function returns.
+[On browsers supporting declarative shadow DOM](https://caniuse.com/?search=declarative%20shadow%20dom), the content is displayed as the HTML is received (like other elements).
+The component code is executed afterwards, and it can either re-render the content, or rehydrate the existing one, only attaching event listeners and connecting refs.

-On browsers not supporting the feature, the content will be displayed after the scripts execute and the component is defined.
+On browsers not supporting the feature, components will be rendered fully client-side as usual, after their code is loaded and executed.

 To ensure your component only rehydrates on client, return an `SSRTemplate` object instead of a string or a DOM element.
 Use libraries such as [**rehtm**](https://github.com/loreanvictor/rehtm#hydration) to easily create SSR templates: